European Banking Federation

 7 Apr 2021

-Their ask — The federation urges a market-driven approach to instant payments adoption rather than mandatory regulation.
+Message — The federation urges a market-driven approach to instant payments adoption rather than mandatory regulation.
 They request sufficient implementation time if adherence is mandated, and call for a stable regulatory environment supporting value-added products.
 They oppose price regulation for instant payments.123

-How it helps them — This would avoid mandatory compliance costs and preserve banks' ability to charge market rates for instant payments.456
+Why — This would avoid mandatory compliance costs and preserve banks' ability to charge market rates for instant payments.456

-Who loses — Consumers and merchants lose potential cost savings from regulated instant payment pricing and mandatory adoption.7
+Impact — Consumers and merchants lose potential cost savings from regulated instant payment pricing and mandatory adoption.7

 European Banking Federation Demands CSDR Buy-In Rules Be Made Optional